saberamini/HadoopSetup/README.md

 You should see your prompt changing to hduser@HadoopNode

 Reboot your machine again

 > sudo reboot

+# # # Your login should be hduser.
+If it your username, after logging in switch to hduser!

+> su hduser

 ## Install Passwordless SSH and RSYNC